sean-beard/feed-me-api/README.md

 ## Development

-Make sure to have Elixer, Erlang and NodeJS installed on your machine.
+Make sure to have Elixir, Erlang and NodeJS installed on your machine.
 This application was developed with:

 - Elixir v1.10.4
 - Erlang v23.1